yijoulin/Compacted-Gaussian-Head-Avatar/README.md

-## Overview
+# Overview
 This project focuses on compacting the [Gaussian Head Avatar](https://yuelangx.github.io/gaussianheadavatar/) model using methods in [Compact3D](https://ucdvision.github.io/compact3d/) to significantly reduce memory usage while preserving rendering quality.
-The original model requires storing a large number of
+The original model requires storing a large number of
 3D Gaussians, which takes up most of the storage.
 By quantizing key attributes of rotation, scale, and features, this project achieve a 8x reduction in storage with extreme minimal impact on performance.